 How to get from Rome to Florence

-Popularly known as the birthplace of the Renaissance, Florence is where you’d want to go for the best of medieval art and culture.
-This old town produced legends – Michelangelo, Leonardo da Vinci, Dante, among many others.
+Florence, the birthplace of the Renaissance, is where you’d want to go for the best of medieval art and culture.
+This old town was the home of legends — Michelangelo, Leonardo da Vinci, and Dante, to name a few.
 And you can expect nothing but greatness here.

-3 ways to get from Rome to Florence
+What are the 5 ways to travel from Rome to Florence?

 Rome to Florence by Train